mongodb/docs-ecosystem/source/includes/hadoop-eol-spark.rst

 .. admonition:: MongoDB Connector for Hadoop is no longer supported
    :class: important

-   The MongoDB Connector for Hadoop is no longer supported.
-If you would like to access MongoDB databases using the Apache Spark libraries, use the `MongoDB Connector for Spark <https://docs.mongodb.com/spark-connector/current/>`__.
+   If you would like to access MongoDB databases using the Apache Spark libraries, use the
+   `MongoDB Connector for Spark <https://docs.mongodb.com/spark-connector/current/>`__.